proteusx/tlg2u/README.rst

 As far as I know these are no longer sold but they are easily found via bit torrent.

+Optionally tlg2u can emit text with Latex markups (option -p).
+You need to add appropriate preamble and postamble before passing this output through `XeLaTex <https://tug.org/xetex/>`_ to produce a pdf document.

 Although tlg2u can be easily used as a standalone utility, it is meant to be used in conjunction other commands or with a GUI utility through which the user can select authors and works from a list.